apophis30/web-research-agent/README.md

 You have two options to run the application:

 #### Option 1: Using launch.py (Recommended)
-This will start both the FastAPI backend and Streamlit frontend automatically:
+This will start both the FastAPI backend and Next.js frontend automatically:

 ```bash
 python launch.py